2009–10 Temple Owls men's basketball team

 The 2009–10 Temple Owls men's basketball team represented Temple University in the 2009–10 NCAA Division I men's basketball season.
 They were led by head coach Fran Dunphy and played their home games at the Liacouras Center.
 The Owls are members of the Atlantic 10 Conference.
-They finished the season 29–6, 14–2 in A-10 play to claim a share of the regular season championship.
-They won the 2010 Atlantic 10 men's basketball tournament for the third consecutive year to receive the conferences automatic bid to the 2010 NCAA Division I men's basketball tournament.
-They received a 5 seed in the East Region where they were upset in the first round by 12 seed Cornell.
+They finished the season 29–6, 14–2 in A-10 play, to claim a share of the regular season championship.
+They won the 2010 Atlantic 10 men's basketball tournament for the third consecutive year, to receive the conference's automatic bid to the 2010 NCAA Division I men's basketball tournament.
+They received a 5 seed in the East Region, where they were upset in the first round by 12 seed Cornell.

 Preseason

-The team is set to play their home games at Liacouras Center, which has a capacity of 10,206.
-They are in their 28th season as a member of the Atlantic 10 Conference.
+The team was set to play their home games at Liacouras Center, which has a capacity of 10,206.
+They were in their 28th season as a member of the Atlantic 10 Conference.
 Coming back from their 2008–09 season, they compiled a record of 22–12 and won the Atlantic 10 men's basketball tournament for the second consecutive year.

 However, Temple lost star player Dionte Christmas to graduation, whom Blue Ribbon Yearbook said that, if "anything good that happened to the Owls last year, Christmas had a hand in it."
 He led Temple in three statistics: points per game (19.5), three-pointers completed (107), and total steals (51); he finished second in two more: rebounds per game (5.5) and assists (28).
 In addition, he was an honorable mention All-American and scored 2,000 points over his college basketball career.
 Also graduating were two other starters: 7–0 center Sergio Olmos, who was selected as an All-A10 Tournament player, and point guard Semaj Inge.

 Temple's schedule was announced on September 3, 2009, consisting of a school record-tying 31 games in the regular season.
 The out-of-conference portion, adopted on July 21, was regarded as one of the toughest in college hoops.
-The highlights of it include: Georgetown and Siena, which began the season ranked; Virginia Tech, a competitor in the Atlantic Coast Conference; Penn State, who won the 2009 National Invitation Tournament; and Villanova and Kansas, two top 10 teams.
+Highlights included Georgetown and Siena, which began the season ranked; Virginia Tech, a competitor in the Atlantic Coast Conference; Penn State, who won the 2009 National Invitation Tournament; and Villanova and Kansas, two top 10 teams.

 Due to these factors, Temple was picked to finish fifth in the conference by the Atlantic 10 Preseason Poll, tied with Duquesne.
 Lavoy Allen was the only team member selected on the Preseason All-Atlantic 10 First Team.
 The Blue Ribbon Yearbook gave the backcourt a grade of B, the frontcourt a B, the bench/depth a C+, and the intangibles a B+.
 They commented that "the Owls have had a way the last couple years of surprising people," and that while Temple "might still surprise some people, but don't expect it to be with an NCAA Tournament berth."